 If you only need to translate Korean (either English to Korean or Korean to English), you should consider a specialist agency.
 But remember that the agency will charge a margin on the work they sub-contract out to individual translators.
 As with multi-language agencies, this higher rate includes a project management cost over and above the price charged by the translator, editor, and other resources working on your project.

-- ADVANTAGES: Able to provide high-quality translation across a wide range of disciplines.
-Direct client communications.
+ADVANTAGES: Able to provide high-quality translation across a wide range of disciplines.
+Direct client communications with a knowledgeable project manager.
 Less expensive than multi-language agencies.

 3. Individual professional translator